Scientific Name

 Fertilizing: Give your A. horrida subsp. perotensis a small amount of fertilizer in the spring during the first two years.
 After that, established plants seem to take care of themselves.

-Repotting: If you notice your A. horrida subsp. perotensis becoming pot-bound, repot it with fresh soil in a new pot that is just slightly larger than the old one.
+Repotting: When A. horrida subsp. perotensis becoming pot-bound, repot it with fresh soil in a new pot that is just slightly larger than the old one.
 Give the plant a week or so to readjust before you water it again.

-Propagation: A. horrida subsp. perotensis is usually propagated by seeds, or offsets often produced during the flowering process.
+Propagation: A. horrida subsp. perotensis is usually propagated by seeds or offsets often produced during flowering.
 Sow the seeds in spring.
 The best time to remove the offsets is in spring and summer.

 Learn more at How to Grow and Care for Agave.